rvolyar/website/readme.md

 ### Read up on these resources on how to use git effectively.

-[Tutorial by Atlassian, GitHub's main competitor](https://www.atlassian.com/git/tutorials/) [Interactive Tutorial by Github](https://try.github.io/levels/1/challenges/1) - Sign in first to track progress
+[Tutorial by Atlassian, GitHub's main competitor](https://www.atlassian.com/git/tutorials/) [Interactive Tutorial by Github](https://try.github.io/levels/1/challenges/1) - Sign in at first to track progress.